-Trust Property The property of the Trust will include:
+Trust Property The property of each Trust will include:

-• Equipment Notes acquired by the Trust.
+- Equipment Notes acquired by such Trust. - All monies receivable under the Liquidity Facility for such Trust. - Funds from time to time deposited with the applicable Trustee in accounts relating to such Trust, including payments made by Continental on the Equipment Notes held in such Trust.

-• All monies receivable under the Liquidity Facility.
+Regular Distribution Dates

-• Funds from time to time deposited with the Trustee in accounts relating to the Trust, including payments made by Continental on the Equipment Notes held in the Trust.
+Record Dates Distributions

-Regular Distribution Dates January 8 and July 8, commencing on January 8, 2010.
+May 10 and November 10, commencing on May 10, 2010.

-Record Dates The fifteenth day preceding the related Distribution Date.
+The fifteenth day preceding the related Distribution Date.

-Distributions The Trustee will distribute all payments of principal, premium (if any) and interest received on the Equipment Notes held in the Trust to the holders of the Certificates, subject to prior payment of certain amounts then due to the Liquidity Provider or the distributed on the applicable Regular Distribution Dates.
+The Trustee will distribute all payments of principal, premium (if any) and interest received on the Equipment Notes held in each Trust to the holders of the Certificates of such Trust, subject to the subordination provisions applicable to the Certificates.